Dictation

 brew install ffmpeg) - Linux: FFmpeg (via apt:

-sudo apt-get install ffmpeg) - Windows: FFmpeg (via winget:
+sudo apt-get install ffmpeg)

 Where Dictation Shines

-- Respond immediately to Caret's questions
+- Respond to Caret's questions immediately

 - Iterate on ideas without typing friction